 Electricity consumption is calculated based on the formulas and data in the table below:

 In the case of certified renewable electricity, emissions are assumed to be zero.
 In other cases, we use the emission coefficient for the residual mix, which corresponds to the average emissions for all electricity consumed in Finland, excluding certified green electricity.
 In other words, it is the average emission coefficient for electricity from fossil fuels, nuclear power, and non-certified renewable electricity, either generated in Finland or imported.
+(Jäännösjakauman julkaisu, Energiavirasto 2018)

 The greenhouse gas emissions for different vehicle types have been obtained from the LIPASTO unit emissions database (VTT, 2017).
 LIPASTO reports so called unit emissions, measured in grams per kilometer, or grams per passenger kilometer for public transport.
 Electric vehicles are an exception, in which case the electricity consumption per kilometer is presented instead.
 The Carbon Donut then calculates the emissions by multiplying the electricity consumption with the emission factor for the non-certified Finnish electricity mix (the average emission factor for all electricity sources consumed in Finland), which is 141 g CO2/kWh (Motiva, 2020).

 Spark’s Carbon Donut does not take life cycle emissions into account in its transport calculations.
 The only emissions that are included are the ones related to fuel consumption (or in the case of electric vehicles, electricity production).
 Emissions from manufacturing vehicles or batteries for vehicles have been omitted.